thintheranks/cubic-bezier/readme.md

-# Cubic Bezier Library
+# cubic-bezier

-This Rust library provides functionality for working with cubic Bezier curves.
-With this library, you can create, manipulate, and calculate points along cubic Bezier curves.
+This crate provides functionality for working with cubic Bezier curves, such as creating, manipulating, and calculating points along cubic Bezier curves.

 ## Features